elastic/elasticsearch-net-example/README.md

 }
 ```

-Now we can re-index our packages using our new settings, but first we'll need to delete the existing index.
+Now we can re-index our packages using our new settings.
+First though, we'll need to delete the existing index.
 Let's add the following to our indexing code to delete the `nusearch` index if it already exists

 ```csharp
 static void DeleteIndexIfExists()